-There’s something pretty special about the idea of having your best mate marry you.
+There’s something pretty special about having your best mate marry you.

-In Australia, your friend can’t legally marry you unless they’re a registered celebrant.
+In Australia, your friend can’t legally marry you unless they’re a registered marriage celebrant.

 Why This Catches So Many Couples Off Guard

-In some countries, it’s easy for a friend to get ordained quickly and legally officiate a wedding.
-It looks simple, flexible, and honestly – kind of ideal.
+In some countries, a friend can get ordained online and legally officiate a wedding.
+It sounds simple, personal, and convenient.

 What Actually Makes a Marriage Legal in Australia